Olympus Trip 35

 Digital SLRs

-When digital SLRs had became more affordable I changed the Nikon F80 body for a Nikon D70 body and continued to use my Nikkor AF lenses.
+When digital SLRs had became more affordable I changed the Nikon F80 35mm film body for a Nikon D70 digital body and continued to use my Nikkor AF lenses.
 At various times I had a Nikon D300, a D700, a D750 and my final DSLR, a D3.

 Compact cameras

-When not carrying an SLR or a DSLR, I always took a pocketable fixed-lens film camera of some sort with me.
-After my original Olympus trip I used an even smaller Olympus XA2 and then an Olympus Mju II.
+When not carrying an SLR or a DSLR, I always took a pocketable fixed-lens camera of some sort with me.
+After my original Olympus Trip 35 I used an Olympus XA2 and then an Olympus Mju II.
 When digital compacts became available I changed to a Nikon Coolpix 775 and then to a Nikon P300.

 The Nikon 775 was small and chunky with a small rear screen and a tiny viewfinder.
 It was also slow and had a very small sensor.
-The Nikon P300 was small and neat and had a larger sensor, but although the rear screen was large I found it hard to see in bright light, so I changed it for a Fujifilm X20 which had an optical viewfinder with a digital exposure readout.
-The X20 was a really good little camera but later I changed to a Fujifilm X100T which was even better as it had the larger APS-C sensor plus a large bright optical and electronic viewfinder instantly switchable from one to the other by flicking a little lever on the front.
+The Nikon P300 was small and neat and had a larger sensor, but it had no viewfinder and I found that the rear screen was hard to see in bright light, so I changed it for a Fujifilm X20 which had an optical viewfinder with digital readouts.
+The X20 was a really good little camera but later I changed to a Fujifilm X100T which was even better because it had the larger APS-C sensor, a faster start-up time and a large bright optical and electronic viewfinder instantly switchable from one to the other by flicking a little lever on the front.

-Compact fixed lens cameras Fujifilm X20 and Fujifilm X100T.
+Compact fixed lens cameras Fujifilm X20 and Fujifilm X100V.

 Mirrorless camera system

-I was so impressed by the quality and ability of the Fuji fixed lens cameras that I decided to try a Fuji mirrorless interchangeable lens camera.
-So I bought a used X-pro2 and a short zoom lens.
+I was so impressed by the quality and ability of those Fuji fixed lens cameras that I decided to try a Fuji mirrorless interchangeable lens camera.
+So I bought a used X-pro2 and an 18-55mm lens.
 Wow!
-I was so impressed by what I could do with that camera that I could not do with a DSLR that I decided to stop lugging my heavy Nikon kit around and change to a lighter, more compact Fuji system.
-I sold my Nikon DSLR gear and bought more Fujinon lenses and a Fujifilm X-E3 as a second body.
+I was so impressed by what I could do with that camera that I could not do with a DSLR that I decided to stop lugging my heavy Nikon kit around and change completely to a Fuji APS-C system.
+I sold my Nikon DSLR gear to buy more Fujinon lenses and also a Fujifilm X-E3 for use as a second body.

 Contact me here if you have a question or any advice.